 Fabric dog crates will usually set you back somewhere between $50 and $100, with smaller crates usually significantly cheaper than larger ones.

-If you're in the market for a plastic dog crate, expect to pay between about $30 and $120.
+If you're looking for a plastic dog crate, expect to pay between about $30 and $120.
 Again, they're more expensive in larger sizes.
 Don't opt for the cheapest plastic crate, as basic models can be quite flimsy.